-In the case of the Root CA compromise, the CA shall immediately notify the PMA.
+In the case of the Root CA compromise, the CA immediately shall notify the PMA.
 The CA shall also notify all Subscribers.
-The PMA shall update the list of trusted STI-CAs and make it available to all Subscribers and Relying Parties to obtain the new list of Trusted STI-CAs.
-The caList has an expiration period, configured to 24 hours, and the SPs periodically retrieve it via REST API.
-Therefore, such an update will only reflect the next time the SPs can retrieve the caList.
+The PMA shall update the list of trusted STI-CAs and notify all Subscribers and Relying Parties to obtain the new list of Trusted STI-CAs.
+Notification shall be made in an authenticated and trusted manner using documented contact information.
 Initiation of notification shall be made at the earliest feasible time and shall not exceed twenty-four (24) hours beyond determination of the actual compromise or loss unless otherwise required by law enforcement.
-If the cause of the compromise can be adequately addressed, and it is determined that the PKI can be securely re-established, the CA shall then generate a new Root CA certificate and update its account with the STI-PA per the established CPS procedures.
+If the cause of the compromise can be adequately addressed, and it is determined that the PKI can be securely re-established, the CA shall then generate a new Root CA certificate and update their account with the STI-PA per the established CPS procedures.